 Ultrasounds may be needed at other times during your pregnancy also, due to a variety of reasons.
 Your doctor will discuss those as needed and we are typically able to provide those for you here at the clinic.

 Pelvic ultrasounds are very frequently ordered for such gynecological symptom types as the following:

 - Postmenopausal bleeding

 - IUD surveillance

 Pelvic ultrasounds performed in our office typically take 30 minutes.
-We need patients to arrive with a full bladder for the first portion of the test, which uses a transabdominal (“outside the belly”) approach.
+We need patients to arrive with a full bladder for the first portion of the test, which includes a trans-abdominal (lower abdomen) approach.

 The bladder should be filled by drinking around 32 ounces of water one hour before the exam.

 The second portion of the test is performed by inserting a transvaginal ultrasound probe into the vagina.
 Seeing the pelvic structures from this approach provides very helpful detail to the exam and is typically not uncomfortable for the patient.